Imperial-Brew/PaperlessReporting/README.md

 - Environment variables are used for sensitive credentials (API keys, AWS credentials)
 - Copy `.env.example` to `.env` and fill in your values
+  - **IMPORTANT**: Never commit your `.env` file to version control
+  - Always use environment variables for sensitive information, not hardcoded values
 - `config.json` is used for non-sensitive configuration
 - CI relies on Python 3.9+, pytest for tests, flake8 for linting